lucidrains/audiolm-pytorch/README.md

 - [x] accommodate variable lengthed audio, bring in eos token
 - [x] make sure unique consecutive works with coarse transformer
 - [x] pretty printing all discriminator losses to log
+- [x] handle when generating semantic tokens, that last logits may not be necessarily the last in the sequence given unique consecutive processing

 - [ ] complete full training code for soundstream, taking care of discriminator training
 - [ ] figure out how to do the normalization across each dimension mentioned in the paper, but ignore it for v1 of the framework